-Later, by the late 1950’s, Silicon brains for these computers began doubling their capacity each year or two, in what becomes an unstoppable forward march.
-This is what we refer to today as Moore’s Law and it was an alarming prediction that is still underway today.
+Later, by the 1960’s, Silicon brains for these computers began doubling their capacity each year or two, in what becomes an unstoppable forward march.
+This is what we refer to today as Moore’s Law and it was a stunning prediction of the future, one that is still underway today.

 We had to say goodbye to boxes and shopping at places called Egg Head. we had to start distributing software in new and different ways.Peggy Thompson, CEO of Paget Press and the first App Store

 “The Electronic AppWrapper is truly the greatest way to distribute software. copy the license string and…Boom.
 You now have software.
 No store.
 No hassle.”Robert Wyatt — Wired Magazine, May 1994

 For the first time, a digital marketplace provided a bridge for developers to get their wares out.
-This was accomplished with what was at that time, a tremendously expensive and complicated technological innovation — powerful data encryption and digital rights management software.
-With the Electronic AppWrapper developers could get encryption for a song. (yes, that’s what we call a joke…)
+This was accomplished with what was a tremendously expensive and complicated technological innovation — powerful data encryption and digital rights management software.
+Whatever you were selling online, with the Electronic AppWrapper developers could get encryption for a song. (yes, that’s what we call a joke…)

 The web and the App Store both were created using NeXT technology, the same tools and technologies used to create iPhone, and all the apps on it.

 The NeXT Computer technology ignited the dot-com boom, and the inventions provided the underlying mechanisms required for the mobile revolution of today.
 Yet this computer is one of history’s least known and most misunderstood.

 The AppStorey Documentary film chronicles the growth of the digital computer, from an academic beginning to the mobile commodity we know today.